lionel-panhaleux/krcg/README.md

 KRCG is available as an [online API on Heroku](https://krcg.herokuapp.com/).
 Feel free to use it.
 Beware that this is still a beta, so breaking change can happen without notice.

+## Discord BOT

+KRCG is available as a [Discord Bot](https://discordapp.com/developers/applications/703921850270613505/bot).
+Feel free to use it.

 ## Contribute

 Feel free to submit pull requests, they will be merged as long as they pass the tests.